AyushmanGHub/Synthetic-Data-Generation-and-Prediction-for-Corporate-rating-using-Bayesian-and-MCMC-techniques/README.md

 ### 📌 Abstract

-This project focuses on building a **robust synthetic data generation pipeline** and **Bayesian credit-rating prediction models** for corporate credit datasets.
+This project focuses on building a **rsynthetic data generation pipeline** and **Bayesian credit-rating prediction models** for corporate credit datasets.
 Corporate credit rating data is often scarce, confidential, and difficult to obtain, which limits the performance of machine learning models.
 To address this challenge, this project combines: